We are working with all our partners to make Brixton a stronger, fairer and more prosperous place.

-In 2014, the Council acquired the head lease of the building, having already been the freeholder.
-This move provided greater flexibility in determining the future of the building.
-Its longer-term future, which could see the building being demolished, will be decided through the Brixton Central masterplanning process, which is due to be progressed further later this year.
+Its longer-term future, which could see the building being demolished, will be decided through the Brixton Central master planning process, which is due to be progressed further later this year.

 The Brixton Townscape Heritage Initiative (THI) will ultimately see £2.6 million investment in the town centre, with funds coming from the Heritage Lottery Fund and Lambeth Council.
 The money is available for Victorian properties on Electric Avenue and Atlantic Road that have been identified as at risk.
 We have completed 2 projects to date, with more in the pipeline.